Leah Walsh (she/her) is committed to a future where sensitive, empathic, and neurodivergent humans are safe, supported

 I want you to know the line of teachings I bring with me to this work.
 The Awaken Your Impact Mastery coaching team, Brené Brown, Laurie Wagner, Bari Tessler, Center for Sacred Studies, Rita Blumenstein, Marie Meade, Indigenous Council of 13 Indigenous Grandmothers, my mother & father and their family lineages, White Raven Center, Schumacher Center for New Economics, the spirit of the Oak Tree (Quercus spp.), the community of Bethel, Alaska, my beautiful web of friends and family, the spirits of the land, the song of the waters, my beloved ancestors, personal angels, animal guides, and spiritual counsel.

 Honoring Indigenous Peoples

 In honoring the indigenous peoples and ancestral lineages that were the first stewards and rightful caretakers of all the lands that I have lived upon, I want to list those tribal communities here.
 There was unimaginable violence in the founding of this country.
 I honor these ancestors and pray for and with all living descendants of these resilient lineages.

 Montara, California: Muwekma-Ohlone, Costanoans.
 Santa Cruz, California: Amah-Mutsun, Muwekma-Ohlone, Costanoans, Ohlone-Rumsen, Ohlone-Costanoan-Esselen Nation.
 Bethel, Alaska: Yup’ik.
 Nevada County, California: Nisenan.
 Portland, Oregon: Chinook Nation.
-Carson, Washington: Cowlitz, Confederated Tribes of Grand Ronde, Confederated Tribes of Siletz Indians, Confederated Tribes and Bands of the Yakama Nation, Confederated Tribes of Warm Springs, and Wasco-Wishram.
+Carson, Washington, and Hood River, Oregon: Cowlitz, Confederated Tribes of Grand Ronde, Confederated Tribes of Siletz Indians, Confederated Tribes and Bands of the Yakama Nation, Confederated Tribes of Warm Springs, and Wasco-Wishram.

 **Check out Native-Lands.com to learn more about the native communities that are the original stewards and inhabitants of the lands you now call home.

 **Follow #HonorNativeLand as a guide for acknowledging the traditional Indigenous inhabitants of the land you now live upon.